1. What is the African News Innovation Challenge?

 30. Where in the world do you accept entries from?

-Everywhere, as long as the project is implemented in Africa.
+Everywhere, as long as the project has an African partner and is implemented in Africa.

 31. Do projects have to be in English-speaking countries?